Georgia Shackleton with Aaren Bennett – Friday 13th February

 ‘This is a collection of songs we love to sing.
 It’s a collection of stories that grabbed our imagination, melodies that sang to us and a good smattering of the Scots leid.’
 More details

-Catch the Sparrow and Slyvid – Saturday 28th February
+Catch the Sparrow with support from Slyvid – Saturday 28th February

 Green Note, Camden